hufanyoung/PBFE-JIS/README.md

 ## Reproduce the numerical illustration

-The audited environment used Python 3.9 with the dependency versions recorded in `requirements.txt` and `environment.yml`.
+The reference environment used Python 3.9 with the dependency versions recorded in `requirements.txt` and `environment.yml`.

 ### Conda